 The 2015 edition of the Global Risks report completes a decade of highlighting the most significant long-term risks worldwide, drawing on the perspectives of experts and global decision-makers.

-A global risk is an uncertain event or condition that, if it occurs, can cause significant negative impact for several countries or industries within the next 10 years.
+A global risk is an uncertain event or condition that, if it occurs, can cause a significant negative impact for several countries or industries within the next 10 years.

 A trend is defined as a long-term pattern that is currently taking place and that could amplify global risks and/or alter the relationship between them.